common-workflow-language/governance/README.md

 ## Donations by wire

-We can accept donations via wire, but we usually send the the instructions on a case-by-case basis as they are different depending on the country of origin and currency.
+We can accept donations via wire in USD, EUR, GBP, and CAD, but we usually send the the instructions on a case-by-case basis as they are different depending on the country of origin and currency.
 Please just note that donors wishing to send a wire contact